Censorship in Sweden: Military installations

-It is also illegal to photograph or in any way make a picture of or describe (in writing) and/or publish pictures or documents of military installations and other "protected objects" (skyddsobjekt).
+It is also illegal to photograph or in any way make a picture of or describe (in writing) and/or publish pictures or documents of military installations and other "protected objects" (skyddsobjekt)..
 The designation of "protected object" can be applied to facilities, geographical areas, ships and aircraft, when in the interest of national security.

 The designation of military installations is the responsibility of the Swedish Armed Forces, while for civilian installations – such as critical infrastructure or defense contractor facilities – the responsibility for identification and designation rests with the local County Administrative Board.

 Local protection (both civilian and military) has the right to confiscate and/or destroy images, documents and equipment that depicts or is used to depict the protected object/area.

 Hate speech

 Sweden prohibits hate speech, and defines it as publicly making statements that threaten or express disrespect for an ethnic group or similar group regarding their race, skin colour, national or ethnic origin, faith or sexual orientation.
 These regulations are enforced in respect to posts within social media; in 2017 a 70-year-old woman was prosecuted for expressing a 'disparaging view of refugees' on Facebook where she commented on public order disturbances allegedly committed by the migrants.
 The law does not prohibit a pertinent and responsible debate (en saklig och vederhäftig diskussion), nor statements made in a completely private sphere.
 There are constitutional restrictions pertaining to which acts are criminalized, as well as limits set by the European Convention on Human Rights.

-The sexual orientation provision, added in 2002, was used to convict Pentecostalist pastor Åke Green of hate speech against homosexuality based on a 2003 sermon.
+The sexual orientation provision, added in 2002, was used to convict Pentecostal pastor Åke Green of hate speech against homosexuality based on a 2003 sermon.
 His conviction was later overturned.

 In May 2017 the Swedish Institute, government agency that maintains Sweden's official Twitter account blacklisted some 14,000 Twitter users allegedly involved in "threats against migrants, women and LGBTQ people" or who were suspected of right-wing extremism.
 After the public outcry that followed, the ban of the blacklisted users was lifted.